Physics Library

 Information

-A superfluid is described as a macroscopically coherent quantum system that exhibits `unusual' properties such as negligible losses or no resistance to flows.
+A superfluid is described as a macroscopically coherent quantum system $S_F$ that exhibits `unusual' properties such as negligible losses or no resistance to flows.
 Therefore, it is defined as a phase that exhibits most unusual effects, previously considered to be anomalous from a Thermodynamic viewpoint, that can be however explained in terms of quantum statistical theory/quantum statistical mechanics and long-range coherence of coupled boson systems.
-Such theories are, for example, L. D.
+Such theories are, for example, L. D. Landau's phenomenological/ microscopic theory of superfluidity in liquid $^4$He (the 1962 Nobel Prize in Physics), and Sir Anthony Leggett's quantum statistical theory of superfluidity in liquid $^3$He (the 2003 Nobel Prize in Physics shared with Alexei A. Abrikosov).

 As an example, in a superconductor the long-ranged coupled Cooper electron pairs form a superfluid that sustains very high electric currents without any significant heating of the metal.
-Liquid He is another example of a superfluid where the liquid flow can take place upwards in the absence of externally applied pressure and no apparent resistance to flow–no viscosity.
+Liquid $^3$He is another example of a superfluid where the liquid flow can take place upwards in the absence of externally applied pressure and no apparent resistance to flow–no viscosity.

 "superfluid" is owned by bci1.

-supefluid He, liquid He, Cooper (electron) pairs, long-range coupling, superconductivity, coupled boson systems, quantum statistical theories, quantum statistical mechanics |
+Also defines: supefluid $^3$He, liquid $^4$He, Cooper (electron) pairs, long-range coupling, superconductivity, coupled boson systems, quantum statistical theories, quantum statistical mechanics

-supefluid He, liquid He, Cooper (electron) pairs, long-range coupling, superconductivity, coupled boson systems, quantum statistical theories, quantum statistical mechanics |
+Keywords: supefluid $^3$He, liquid $^4$He, Cooper (electron) pairs, long-range coupling, superconductivity, coupled boson systems, quantum statistical theories, quantum statistical mechanics

 Cross-references: statistical mechanics, Thermodynamic, resistance, system